Yuba Watershed Experience Center

 Funding and Needs

-It is anticipated that this will be a multi-million-dollar project, with long-term funding requirements of several hundred thousand dollars per year for operations and maintenance.
+The Yuba Water Board of Directors has not determined yet how much it will allocate for this project or when/how much of it to build.
+It is anticipated that this will be a phased, multi-million-dollar project, with long-term funding requirements of several hundred thousand dollars per year for operations and maintenance.
+Once it is determined exactly what Yuba Water Agency plans to build, we will seek grants and funding partners to help.